Finding the best poker training site or course for you can be difficult.

 The Upswing Poker Lab is a No-Limit Holdem membership training course that is updated each month with in-depth theory modules.

-This poker training is getting awesome reviews as it has everything required to bring you from a complete beginner poker player, up to a very high level.
-The only requirement for starting with the lab is that you know the rules of the game (this course starts at the very basics).
+This poker training is getting excellent reviews as it has everything required to bring you from a complete beginner poker player, up to a high level.
+The only requirement for starting with the lab is that you know the rules of the game ( i.e. this course also starts at the very basics).

 The course is broken down into 6 Modules which you should work through in this order: